qmk/qmk_firmware/keyboards/viktus/osav2_topre/readme.md

 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

-Here are the instructions to add to the README on how users can modify the actuation levels of each key:

 ## Modifying Key Actuation Levels

 The actuation level of each key on the OSAv2 Topre keyboard is determined by two values: `DEFAULT_RESET_PT` and `DEFAULT_ACTUATION_PT`.
 These values are specified in the `ec.h` file.